 A bypass channel for fish, animals, and plants

 A bio channel is a more diverse version of a nature-like bypass channel with the idea that various animal and plant species, not only fish, can establish themselves in the channel.
-In traditional bypass channels, the main purpose is usually to enable fish migration.
+The primary purpose of traditional bypass channels is to enable fish migration.
 But the Eldbäcken project includes the construction of the bio channel, the design of suitable habitats, and research studies on the establishment of different animal and plant species in the channel.

 The bio channel has a head of 5m and a length of 575m.
 To make the flow as natural as possible, the intake of the bio channel is constructed to create a variable flow regime.
 It also has other features, such as pools with low water velocity, islands and flood plains.

-An underwater camera and fish-counter was installed in Eldbäcken, which monitors the fish and animals living in the bio channel.
-In the summer of 2018 the information was made public.
-The camera uses infrared rays to scan and register every single fish or animal that swims through Eldbäcken.
-The information is displayed on a website that collects statistics and video clips of the different species.
-In Eldbäcken grayling is spawning and otters seem to like the possibility to move through the bio channel searching for fish.
+An underwater camera and fish counter were installed in Eldbäcken, which monitors the fish and animals living in the bio channel.
+In the summer of 2018, the information was made public.
+The camera uses infrared rays to scan and register every fish or animal swimming through Eldbäcken.
+The data is displayed on a website that collects statistics and video clips of the different species.
+In Eldbäcken, grayling are spawning, and otters seem to like the possibility of moving through the bio channel searching for fish.

-The project started up as voluntary, but is now part of the license for Eldforsen hydropower plant and the bio channel is on a probationary period for ten years.
+The project started as voluntary but is now part of the license for the Eldforsen hydropower plant, and the bio channel is on a probationary period of ten years.